 A cmdlet is a lightweight command, which is used in the Windows PowerShell environment.
 Further, the PowerShell runtime invokes these cmdlets within the context of automation scripts, which are provided at the command line.
 Furthermore, the Windows PowerShell runtime also invokes them programmatically through Windows PowerShell APIs.

-This new website seems to be supplemental to the “Module Browser for Windows PowerShell ISE”, which was introduced back in 2015.
+This new website seems to be supplemental to the “Module Browser for Windows PowerShell ISE”.